-What Is the Best HVAC System for Cincinnati Homes?
+What Is the Best HVAC System for Greater Cincinnati Area Homes?

 Whether you’re looking to replace your aging HVAC equipment, or need to select an HVAC system for your new Cincinnati home, National Heating and Air Conditioning can help.
 With more options to choose from than ever before it can be difficult to know which type of HVAC system is best for your home—but the key to your satisfaction is learning more about each one and basing your final decision on a number of important factors.

 A new, high-efficiency furnace is a great addition to any home.
 The Annual Fuel Utilization Efficiency (AFUE) rating of a furnace represents the percentage of fuel that the appliance converts into usable energy.
 Many high efficiency models operate at close to 98 percent efficiency, with almost no waste.
 The benefits of a furnace installation include:

 - Ideal in any climate – Unlike a heat pump, which operates most efficiently in climates where temperatures tend to remain above 40 degrees, a furnace provides reliable, efficient heating in any climate.

 - Energy savings – A high efficiency unit burns less fuel than an older model furnace.

 - Lifespan – A furnace typically lasts 12 to 15 years or longer if well maintained.

 A heat pump is a great alternative to a more traditional HVAC system.
 Rather than generating heat like a furnace, it heats and cools your home by transferring heat between the indoors and outdoors, using a combination of electricity and refrigerant.
 The benefits of a heat pump installation include: